intelxed/xed/README.md

 Add " install" if you want the headers & libraries put in to a kit in the "kits" directory.
 Add "C:/python27/python " before "./mfile.py" if on windows.

+## How to build the examples:

+There are two options:

+1) When building libxed you can also build the examples, from the main directory (above examples):

+    ./mfile.py examples

+and the compiled examples will be in obj/examples.

+2) Build a compiled "kit" and the build the examples from within the kit:

+    ./mfile.py install
+    cd kits
+    cd <whatever the kit is called>
+    cd examples
+    ./mfile.py

 See source build documentation for more information.